-Of course you can use plugins to add code without having to create a child theme
+- You can use plugins to add code without having to create a child theme

-Advertisement: This article contains affiliate links that you will easily recognize.
-Classic links are in purple and sponsored links are in pink.
+Announcement: this article contains affiliate links that you will easily recognise.
+The classic links are in purple and sponsored links are in pink.

 1 - What is a child theme?